romainlebreton/R3.01-DeveloppementWeb/tutorials/tutorial1-en.md

    therefore code in PHP using NetBeans starting from TD2 (except if you already have your favorite editor).

-   **Exceptionally** for this TD, use a basic text editor as *gedit* or *notepad++*.
+   **Exceptionally** for this TD, use a basic text editor: we recommend *Sublime Text*.
 In doing so, we will not have the impression that a big machinery such as NetBeans is hiding too many things.

 2. **Never** copy your files in several places.
 3. Please **do not** print this TD.